 - Flip the fish again, and after a minute, check for doneness by seeing if it can be flaked with a fork.
 If so, turn off the heat.
 (Cooking time will depend on the thickness of your fish.
 Be sure to watch any thin pieces carefully and remove them when done, letting the thick pieces cook longer.)

 - Squeeze the lemon quarter over the salmon and serve with the glaze spooned on top.
-Store leftovers covered in the refrigerator for up to three days.
+Store leftovers covered in the refrigerator for 3-4 days.

 Video